 The dangers of unpaid tax bills

 The scale of unpaid tax not covered by Time to Pay agreements is particularly worrying.
-As we reported early in August, HMRC is resuming debt collection in earnest.
+As we reported a while ago now, HMRC is resuming debt collection in earnest.
 If you have unpaid taxes and haven’t made a Time to Pay agreement, HMRC may send someone to visit you at your home or business address.
 While they will initially focus on making sure you know what support is available, if you ignore communications about unpaid tax, then the taxman could use various enforcement powers.
 These can include taking control of goods, summary warrants and court action.
 In addition, the longer you leave tax unpaid, the more interest and charges rack up.

 What is Time to Pay?